 Kids will enjoy the many exciting things they can enjoy with all their senses.
 Depending on when you go, the centre may also have exhibitions that cost a little extra but it will be completely worth it.
 Otherwise, you can just pay for a normal ticket price to enjoy the Singapore Science Centre.

 A list of family-friendly activities in Singapore simply wouldn’t be complete without mentioning Sentosa Island.
 The sheer amount of things you can enjoy with the whole family here can be overwhelming, but that’s a good thing!
 Many families choose to book a hotel near Sentosa Island because it can take up to four whole days to see and experience everything.

 As the name implies, Sentosa is an island located just off Singapore filled with world-class modern facilities for all ages.
-The primary family attractions in Sentosa Island are Resorts World, SEA Aquarium, Universal Studios, and KidZania.
+The primary family attractions in Sentosa Island are Resorts World, SEA Aquarium, and Universal Studios.